February 2020 industrial action

-We anticipate making no changes to how we make degree classifications.
+We anticipate making no changes at this stage to how we make degree classifications.
 All graduation ceremonies between 13th and 15th July 2020 are expected to go ahead as planned.

 Support and Complaints

-To whom do I address questions about my course in relation to the strike?
+Who do I address questions about my course in relation to the strike to?

 Please contact your Course Office for any course-related queries about the industrial action.

-To whom do I speak if I'm particularly worried about the strike and its impact on me?
+Who can I speak to if I'm particularly worried about the strike and its impact on me?

 I want to make a complaint due to strike action.
 What should I do?